stankur/muntah-berak-mencret/memory-bank/activeContext.md

 # Active Context: Section Extraction Research Tool

 ## Current Work Focus
-The current focus is on implementing a process registry system for the Section Extraction Research Tool.
-This allows defining processes that can transform markdown content and registering renderers to display the transformed content.
-The system enables running processes on multiple content items and viewing the results.
+The current focus is on expanding the process registry system for the Section Extraction Research Tool by implementing new content transformation processes.
+The latest addition is a line numbering process that adds sequential numbers to content blocks while treating tables and lists as single units.
+This process helps with referencing specific sections of content and is particularly useful for the section extraction research.

 ## Recent Changes
 - Created the basic project structure using SvelteKit